 Transition POINTS Workshops

 Critical School-to-Community Transition Planning for Youth with Disabilities and their Families.
 Concurrent session workshops for parents or caregivers along with your transitioning youth.
-Fall Session: September 17, October 15, and November 14.
+Fall Session: September 23, October 21.
 Attendance at all three sessions is required for the parent/caregiver but optional for the student.

 Marymount University Students and transition participants talk about transition and The Arc of Northern Virginia’s Transition Series